clintonoduor/PCB-Defect-Detection-using-Deepstream/README.md

 ```
 # -w is the path to our best.pt model while -c is the file to our input yaml file.
 ```
-The script will output a wts and cfg file that will put in our Deepstream-Yolo folder to build the TensorRT engine
+The script will output a wts and cfg file that we will put in our Deepstream-Yolo folder to build the TensorRT engine.
+The conversion script was cloned from [this repsitory](https://github.com/marcoslucianops/DeepStream-Yolo).

 #### 5. Copy generated cfg and wts files to DeepStream-Yolo folder
 ### Installing Deepstream 6.0 on Jetson Xavier